Dr-Dan/godot-fakeo-db/README.md

 # Fakeo DB

+For Godot 3.2

 An addon that lets you query arrays of data with ease.
 Useful in games with more complicated data structures such as RPG, RTS.
 Born out of frustration while writing AI and GUI code where this addon can be particularly useful.

-Tested in Godot 3.1.

 ## Features

 * Works with lists of objects or primitives
-* Readable chained query syntax
+* Functional, compositional style
-* Deferred query execution
+* Optional deferred execution using Iterable

 ## About
 ### [Wiki](../../wiki)

 ## Usage

-This addon is not production tested and will not be faster than handwritten code. 'foreach' being a prime example of this.
+This addon is not production tested and will not be faster than handwritten code.

 ## Installation